 Dr Bernard Hering, University of Minnesota

-850 000 SEK
+850 000 kroner

 Refining Immunosuppression to Prevent Rejection of Porcine Islet Xenografts